sage-code/maj/basic.md

 **example:**

-* English: the freckles on my face
+* English: the freckles of my face
-* Spanish: las pecas en mi cara
+* Spanish: las pecas de mi cara
-* Maj: le pece de mia cara
+* Maj: le pyce de mia cara

 **English indefinite articles**
 In English, indefinite articles are the words 'a' and 'an.'
 Each of these articles is used to refer to a noun, but the noun being referred to is not a specific person, place, object, or idea.
 It can be any noun from a group of nouns.
 For example:

-* una Mergedes fon la gupa de auto = a Mercedes from the car lot
+* una Mercedes fon la gupa de auto = "a Mercedes from the car lot"
-* an event in history
+* una yova yn ysta = "an event in history"

 In each case, the noun is not specific.
 The Mercedes could be any Mercedes car available for purchase, and the event could be any event in the history of the world.